mtnygard/atg-xref/indexer/README.md

 ## Usage

-The whole program is packaged as an uberjar, so you can run it straight from the command line:
+The whole program is packaged as an executable uberjar, so you can run it straight from the command line:

-    java -jar atg-xref-indexer-1.0.0-SNAPSHOT-standalone.jar <path_to_codebase>
+    ./atg-xref-indexer <path_to_codebase>

 This indexer knows some specifics about a certain large retailer's codebase.
 Therefore, it expects to find "apps", "zones", and "modules" underneath the root of the codebase.